Pope and closest aides do not have coronavirus - Vatican

-The Vatican said on Saturday that tests carried out in the residence where Pope Francis lives showed that the 83-year-old pontiff and his closest aides do not have coronavirus.
+The Vatican said on Saturday that tests carried out in the building where Pope Francis lives after one resident tested positive for coronavirus showed that the pontiff and his closest aides do not have the disease.
+It was the first pronouncement about the 83-year-old pope and his coronavirus status since the current crisis began in Italy, where more than 10,000 people have died.

-Tests were made on 170 people in the Vatican and six showed positive, including one who lives in the Santa Marta guesthouse.

-"I can confirm that neither the Holy Father nor his closest aides are among these," spokesman Matteo Bruni said in the Vatican statement.
+Tests were done on 170 people in the Vatican and six showed positive, including one of the several dozen permanent residents of the Santa Marta guesthouse on the Vatican grounds, Vatican spokesman Matteo Bruni said in a statement.
+"I can confirm that neither the Holy Father nor his closest aides are among these," he said.

+The person who tested positive works in the Secretariat of State and is in a Rome hospital.
+Tests showed one other person who had been in contact with the priest also came up positive but that person did not live in the papal residence.

+The modern residence, which has 130 rooms and suites and a staff of about 30 people, is home to dozens of priests who work in key Vatican departments.
+Bruni said the entire residence, which is run like a hotel but has not been accepting temporary guests for the past few weeks, was sanitised.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)